bbsBayes/bbsBayes/README.md

 ```
 The `run_model` function generates a large list (object jagsUI) that includes the posterior draws, convergence information, data, etc.

+### Convergence

-It will send a warning if Gelman-Rubin Rhat cross-chain convergence criterion is > 1.1 for any of the monitored parameters.
+The `run_model()` function will send a warning if Gelman-Rubin Rhat cross-chain convergence criterion is > 1.1 for any of the monitored parameters.
 Re-running the model with a longer burn-in and/or more posterior iterations or greater thinning rates may improve convergence.
 The seriousness of these convergence failures is something the user must interpret for themselves.
+In some cases some parameters of the model may not be separately estimable, but if there is no direct inference drawn from those separate parameters, their convergence may not be necessary.
-If all or the vast majority of the n parameters have converged (e.g., you're receiving this message for other monitored parameters), then inference on population trajectories and trends from the model are generally reliable.
+If all or the vast majority of the n parameters have converged (e.g., you're receiving this warning message for other monitored parameters), then inference on population trajectories and trends from the model are reliable.
 ``` r
 jags_mod$n.eff #shows the effective sample size for each monitored parameter jags_mod$Rhat # shows the Rhat values for each monitored parameter